NaluKit/nalu-examples/NaluDominoLoginNoHashModuleApplication/README.md

 The detail screen uses the Nalu composite feature.

-The classes used to implement the error and login feature a seperated into own plugins.
+The classes used to implement the error and login feature a separated into own plugins.

 ## The Login example